Chapter 23

 I was at an utter loss.
 “Right, er… Did I ever tell you I have a twin brother?”

-Her incredulity spoke more eloquently than words.
+Yvette’s incredulity spoke more eloquently than words.

-“Forget it Steven,” said Ernest.
+“Forget it, Steven,” said Ernest.
 “We cannot avoid telling her the truth.”

 I walked cautiously toward her, slowly took her by the arm.
 “You had better sit down,” I said.
 “This may take a while to explain.”